Top 10 travel hacks to save money on every trip – without skimping

 4) Be flexible with your destination and look farther afield

-We did this last summer.
-We were looking to book in a very popular summer vacation destination in California, and the prices for a spot directly on the beach were just outrageous.
+We were looking to book our vacation at a very popular summer vacation destination in California, and the prices for a spot directly on the beach were just outrageous.

 We ended up finding the perfect property and though it was a bit farther than our initial destination, we were treated to an entirely new place and at half the cost.